9 Projects

 Planning Guide

-Playrooms below bedrooms or next to offices need sound dampening.
-We recommend specific rug pads, acoustic panels, and soft furnishings that reduce noise transfer between rooms.
+Playrooms above bedrooms or next to offices need sound dampening.
+Thick rug pads, acoustic ceiling tiles, and soft furniture absorb the noise that hard floors amplify.

 Common Questions